quintel/etdataset-public/README.md

 # Generate a dataset for the ETM

-So, the main purpose of this repository is to create country-specific datasets for the ETM.
+So, the main purpose of this repository is to create country-specific datasets that serve as input for the ETM.
 In this section we will outline the **Input Data** generation process using the **Analysis Manager** and **Research Analyses**.

 To keep things as simple as possible, we describe the process from two perspectives.
 First, you might want to investigate how Input Data is generated and perform minor adjustments to the dataset.
 Second, you might want to create a new dataset (i.e. Input Data for a new country or a different year for a country that already has a dataset).
 We highly recommend that you first get acquainted with manipulating a dataset that already exists.
 Once you understand how everything works, you can create your own dataset and start using the ETM to model a new country.